 No oven needed for these cookies which have the most amazing texture and you likely have all the ingredients on hand.
 You’ll need butter, unsweetened cocoa powder, sugar, milk, quick-cooking oats, peanut butter, and vanilla extract.

-The butter, cocoa powder, sugar, and milk are placed in a saucepan and brought to a boil.
-Let the mixture boil for 90 seconds.
-Set a timer and keep track becasue the cookies might not set up right if you boil the mixture too long or not long enough.
+2. Cook the chocolate mixture.
+Bring mixture to a rolling boil and then boil for 90 seconds.
+Set a timer and keep track because the cookies might not set up right if you boil the mixture too long or not long enough.

 Then remove the mixture from the heat and stir in the remaining ingredients.
 So simple!